microsounds/atelier/readme.md

 	# Invoke the login shell to apply changes made to the environment
 	$ exec $SHELL -l
 	```
 4. Run `post-install` in the shell to run post-install scripts automatically.
+Do not run as root.
-	* _Sets up the package manager, installs and compiles essential packages, window manager, text editor, etc._
+	* _Sets up the package manager, installs essential packages, window manager, text editor, etc._
 5. Reboot to finish.
 	* _[`xinit`](.xinitrc) starts automatically upon login to [`tty1`](.profile)._